gollum/gollum/README.md

 Note that base_path just modifies the links.
 To map gollum to a non-root location, use `map` in config.ru.
 See [#532](https://github.com/github/gollum/issues/532).

 > :base_path     - String base path for all Wiki links.
+> The String base path to prefix to internal links.
+For example, when set
+> to "/wiki", the page "Hobbit" will be linked as "/wiki/Hobbit".
+Defaults
+> to "/".

 Get the latest version of the given human or canonical page name: